alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

     return False
 ```

-Discussion of some other helper functions is also worthwhile.
+A couple of other helper functions are worth discussing too..

 The smaller `major_issues()` helper decides whether a review should block the workflow from stopping.
 In principle, this sounds trivial: just scan the review for a line starting with `MAJOR:`.
 In practice, however, the LLMs could never be 100% relied upon to obey their contracts and format output in the requested manner.
 A reviewer that found no blocking issue would often still emit something like `MAJOR: None` or `MAJOR: No major issues found`, even when requested to stay silent in this case.
 Other times, the Reviewer insisted on using bulleted lists.